It should come as no surprise to hear that some things about birth and newborns are going to leave you totally shocked no matter how prepared you are.

 2. How Long Labor Lasted

 I think for many partners, and even birthing mamas, we think of labor and delivery the way it is portrayed in the movies.
 A dramatic incident of having your water break, rushing to the hospital, and pushing out a baby.
 Births, especially first births, tend to come on rather slowly and are a lot more like a marathon than a sprint.
+What you see in the movies is certainly not what goes down when you labor hits you.
+This was an eye opening realization not just for my husband but for myself as well.

 By having realistic expectations and an understanding of what labor is like, your husband will be better prepared to support you throughout the entire process.
 Labor consists of three phases: early labor, active labor and pushing.